 Corporate Volunteering is no fadDescribed as "one of the fastest-growing areas of voluntary activity", Corporate Volunteering (CV) schemes have become commonplace in many of the world’s leading corporations, from Apple’s ‘Global Volunteering Program” to Google’s “Giving” scheme.
 The basic premise is that companies facilitate their employees’ participation in, and contribution to, voluntary/charitable organisations.

+These exchanges are not zero-sum transactions; relative to most traditional forms of philanthropy, they are far more beneficial.Generally, this voluntary work is remunerated for and allows volunteer organisations access to workers of a higher than usual skill level.
+Companies gain a reputation for ‘caring’ about their community and employees have opportunities for development and philanthropic fulfilment.
+Volunteer organisations benefit from the highly sought-after workers contributing to their causes.
 One of the benefits of CV over traditional forms of philanthropy is that it offers opportunities for employee enrichment and development.
 Rather than ‘giving’ by quantified one-way monetary donations, CV-oriented policies offer companies the opportunity to furnish their employees with valuable experience and skills whilst simultaneously contributing to society.
 Indeed, because of the time and skill involved, employees tend to view corporate volunteering programs as a more important form of social responsibility than charitable contributions.